 REBECCA KRUCOFF, Director and co-founder

-Rebecca has spent the past 22 years in education, working in a variety of museums and schools to create curriculum, train teachers and teach the public at all age levels.
-Rebecca holds a master’s degree from Bank Street College of Education.
+Rebecca has spent the past 25 years in education, working in a variety of museums and schools to create curriculum, train teachers and teach the public at all age levels.
+Rebecca holds a master’s degree from Bank Street College of Education and is a Masters candidate in the Pratt Institute Historic Preservation program.
 She has taught social studies at La Guardia High School for Music, Art and Performing Arts; the Urban Assembly New York Harbor School; and the New York City Museum School.
-She has been a museum educator in New York City and Chicago for institutions including the Museum of Modern Art and the Brooklyn Museum, and most recently, was the curator of education for the Brooklyn Historical Society.
+She has been a museum educator in New York City and Chicago for institutions including the Museum of Modern Art and the Brooklyn Museum, and most recently, was the Curator of Education for the Brooklyn Historical Society.
 Rebecca has developed a variety of teacher materials for cultural institutions, including a series of in-depth neighborhood history guides for the New York Public Library, drawn from their archives.
-In addition to founding and directing the Urban Memory Project, Rebecca works as a consultant for AUSSIE Partners in Professional Development, providing instructional and administrative support to schools across New York City.
+In addition to founding and directing the Urban Memory Project, Rebecca works as a consultant for Literacy and Math Matters, providing instructional and administrative support to schools across New York City.